Stefano Benni

-Stefano Benni (born 12 August 1947) is an Italian satirical writer, poet and journalist.
+Stefano Benni (12 August 1947 – 9 September 2025) was an Italian satirical writer, poet and journalist.
 His books have been translated into around 20 foreign languages and scored notable commercial success.
 2.5 million copies of his books have been sold in Italy.

-Biography
+Life and career

-Benni has written many successful novels and anthologies, among which are Bar Sport, Elianto, Terra!, La compagnia dei celestini, Baol, Comici spaventati guerrieri, Saltatempo, Margherita Dolcevita and Il bar sotto il mare.
+Benni wrote many successful novels and anthologies, among which are Bar Sport, Elianto, Terra!, La compagnia dei celestini, Baol, Comici spaventati guerrieri, Saltatempo, Margherita Dolcevita and Il bar sotto il mare.